LACMIP/emu/docs/_documentation/modes.md

 ## Edit mode

 If you have permission to edit a record, you will be in edit mode when you enter the "details" view of display mode.

-{% include figure image_path="/assets/images/modes_edit.png" alt="edit mode" caption="Edit mode of the Catalogue module in EMu." %}

 Editing field-by-field on a single record is intuitive.
 For detailed information on what to edit, see the documentation for each module.

+{% include figure image_path="/assets/images/modes_edit.png" alt="edit mode" caption="Edit mode of the Catalogue module in EMu." %}

+### Global replace

 Sometimes you need to make edits that affect multiple records and it would be inefficient to do them field-by-field, record-by-record.
 For this circumstance, EMu has a powerful tool called [Global Replace](http://help.emu.axiell.com/latest/en/Topics/Common/Global%20Replace.htm).
 You can easily create unintended consequences, so be careful and read the Axiell documentation (linked above) thoroughly.
 A few tips for using global replace...
 - when you use the global replace tool, it will do *all* replace commands listed, so remember to **clear any past replaces** when you enter a new one.
-- to use global replace to **fill blank fields with values**, use *Text to find:* = “^$” and be sure to check the regular expression box.
+- to use global replace to **fill blank fields with values**, use *Text to find:* = "^$" and be sure to check the regular expression box.
 - see [this article](http://help.emu.axiell.com/latest/en/Topics/Common/Wildcards%20in%20a%20Global%20Replace.htm) for information on advanced global replace using **wildcards**.

+### Deleting records

 Occasionally you may need to delete a record.
 Deleting records can be very slow due to EMu’s background validation checks, which run through all module attachments to avoid orphaning records.
 This takes time.
-To avoid having deletions be an interruption in your workflow, you can add them to a group and wait until an appropriate time to delete the entire group of records at once (maybe during lunch or at the end of the day).
+To avoid having deletions be an interruption in your workflow, you can add them to a [group]({{ site.baseurl }}/documentation/groups/) and wait until an appropriate time to delete the entire group of records at once (maybe during lunch or at the end of the day).
 A similar option is to mark records as “Retired” on the security tab instead of deleting them.
 A “Retired” record will disappear from all searches and reports, and (if desired), can be deleted overnight.
 LACMIP does not typically use the retire functionality.

 ## New mode

 Create a new record in any module (that you have the permissions for) by clicking on the icon in the left of the top toolbar.

-{% include figure image_path="/assets/images/modes_new.png" alt="new mode" caption="New mode of the Catalogue module in EMu." %}

 For more information about what data to put in which fields, see the documentation for each module.
 In general, EMu will let you know if you have forgotten to enter data into a required field, or if your data was entered in the wrong format.
 Axiell has a basic introduction to editing records in EMu [here](http://help.emu.axiell.com/latest/en/Topics/Common/Working%20with%20records.htm).

+{% include figure image_path="/assets/images/modes_new.png" alt="new mode" caption="New mode of the Catalogue module in EMu." %}

+### Timesaving tips for new records

 Sometimes, data is recorded in a [nested table versus a single field](http://help.emu.axiell.com/latest/en/Topics/Common/Tables.htm).
 For more information on working with data in this format, see Axiell's documentation (linked above).
+Rows in a nested table can be copy-pasted into another nested table.

+{% include figure image_path="/assets/images/modes_rowcopy.png" alt="copying a row in a nested table" caption="You can copy and paste an entire row from the nested table of one record to another." %}

-If you are entering similar data in many new records, consider using the ditto function, which allows you to set a [record template](http://help.emu.axiell.com/latest/en/Topics/Common/Record%20Templates.htm).
+If you are entering similar data in many new records, consider using the [ditto function](http://help.emu.axiell.com/v5.1/en/Topics/Common/How%20to%20use%20the%20Ditto%20utility.htm), which allows you to set a [record template](http://help.emu.axiell.com/latest/en/Topics/Common/Record%20Templates.htm).